jayllo-c/tp/docs/DeveloperGuide.md

 The next sequence diagram details the creation of the predicate, as well as the updating of the `filteredPersons` list in the `Model` component.
 <puml src="diagrams/FindImplementationPredicateCreationSequenceDiagram.puml" width="700" />

-The following activity Diagram illustrates the user execution of the `find` command
+The following activity Diagram illustrates the user execution of the `find` command.
 <puml src="diagrams/FindImplementationActivityDiagram.puml" width="800" />

-The next activity diagram is an expansion of the previous diagram, detailing the find by score action.
+The next activity diagram is an expansion of the previous diagram, detailing the case where the user searches for contacts based on exam scores.
 <puml src="diagrams/FindImplementationFindByScoreActivityDiagram.puml" width="1000" />

 ##### Design Considerations